 Are you passionate about horses?
 Do you love being outdoors?
 Do you like working as part of a team?

-Then a career with horses is probably for you!
+Then a career in looking after horses is probably for you!

-Working as a groom is a challenging, busy and rewarding occupation.
-A good groom is highly talented at their job and they need to be - looking after horses requires dedication, attention to detail and an awful lot of hard work.
+Working as a groom and looking after horses is a challenging, busy and rewarding occupation.
+A good groom is highly talented at their job and they need to be!
+Looking after horses requires dedication, attention to detail and an awful lot of hard work.

 The routine work of a groom includes: